-- Intermediate Glacier
+- Intermediate Glacier Travel Course

 - Self-Rescue 1

-- Intermediate Rock-Climbing Module
+- Leading on Rock Course

 - Intro to Alpine Ice

 - Self-Rescue 2

-Students taking the modules and who are specializing in either rock climbing or mountaineering should focus their volunteer activities in the subcategory they are specializing in.
-For example, a student specializing in glacier climbs should volunteer for the snow field trips of the Basic Alpine Climbing Course, the Glacier Course or the Intermediate Glacier Module.
+Students taking the modules and who are specializing in either rock climbing or mountaineering should focus their volunteer activities on the subcategory in which they are specializing.
+For example, a student specializing in glacier climbs should volunteer for the snow field trips of the Basic Alpine Climbing Course, the Intermediate Glacier Travel Course, or the Alpine Ice Course.
 General guidelines for instructional activities include:

-- The event must be instructional in nature. - The event's core components are related to climbing (alpine scrambling, navigation and first aid related activities do not count). - The event must be an official Mountaineers activity and listed on The Mountaineers' website, and the student must be registered for the event. - The majority of the volunteer activity must be with the Seattle branch.
-(It is OK if some of the volunteer activity happens with another branch as long as this is not exclusively the case.)
+- The event must be instructional in nature. - The event's core components are related to climbing (navigation and first aid related activities do not count). - The event must be an official Mountaineers activity and listed on The Mountaineers' website, and the student must be registered for the event.